adilsammar/detr-fine/README.md

 ### Add Masks for Stuff Classes

-As we already know detr is trained to find both stuffs and things classes.
-We will use pretrained detr model to predict these low level stuff classes and map them to things classes.
+As we already know DETR is trained to find both stuffs and things classes.
+We will use pretrained DETR model to predict these low level stuff classes and map them to highlevel stuff classes.

 We will use following script to do so

-**Step 1:** Clone Detr Repo
+**Step 1:** Clone DETR Repo

     git clone https://github.com/facebookresearch/detr.git